bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ## A String Constant Had No Ending Quotation Mark
 This message is fairly self-explanatory.
 It simply means that there was an unenven number of quotation marks in the expression.
 Here is an example:
 ````
-Version of file "msh.dll of system folder.
+Version of file "msh.dll of system folder
 ````